-At your free consultation, Dr. Bartell will listen to your concerns, describe the procedure, and show you numerous liposuction before and after photos of previous patients.
+At your consultation, Dr. Bartell will listen to your concerns, describe the procedure, and show you numerous liposuction before and after photos of previous patients.
 You will receive a firm liposuction price quote, which includes all associated fees.
 Financing information is also available.

 If you decide to have liposuction, Dr. Bartell will meet with you to perform a history and physical examination.

 Be sure to inform Dr. Bartell if you:

 - Have allergies

 Dr. Bartell will give you prescriptions for any medications you may need before and after the surgery.
 You will receive a printed set of pre- and postoperative instructions.
 These will prepare you for what you should do before surgery, what to have on hand at home for afterward, and what to do on the day of your surgery.
 Dr. Bartell will review these instructions with you, but it’s important to read these instructions carefully on your own and keep them accessible for easy reference.

 Liposuction is performed using a general anesthetic, so you’ll sleep through the entire operation.
 Surgery usually lasts between one and two hours.
 Once you’re asleep, Dr. Bartell makes a few small incisions where the scars won’t be seen.
 Fluid is introduced into the areas to be treated to decrease bleeding and to aid in the sculpting of fat.
 Next, Dr. Bartell uses a variety of cannulas (hollow tube instruments) to vacuum the fat layers under the skin.
 He closes the incisions with sutures.
 An elastic compression garment is placed around the treated area to help the swelling resolve as quickly as possible.